 - Lacks something in the way of starting power

-The Sportsman dual fuel generator is portable, which is pretty useful if you’re not only relying on it for a power outage.
+The WEN dual fuel generator is portable, which is pretty useful if you’re not only relying on it for a power outage.
 For example, running high-powered tools in different locations or taking it camping.

 On the subject of oil, the connection is sort of tricky to access, and honestly, you’ll want to buy a flexible funnel if you want to refill without a mess.